WHAT IS COLOURED RENDER?

 However for the majority of people when rendering their homes a colour that is a little bit more conservative is a more popular choice.
 Our most popular colours this year have been Ivory, Chalk and Silver Pearl which have all created stunning results for their owners.
 Have a look at some of our completed projects here.

 Not only are modern coloured renders much more superior to traditional render.
 They have the added advantage of providing a choice of colour from the outset that you will never have to paint and you can also have a choice of finish.

 It is also possible to produce special effect finishes in different patterns and they can even be applied to look like brick or stone which can be mixed with other types of finish to produce a truly individual project design.

 There are pros and cons for each of the different types of renders so which one is suitable for you largely depends upon the type of property you want to render and personal preference on colour and texture.
 The main downside that can be applied generally to them all is probably price as it is of course more expensive than a traditional sand and cement render would cost.

 What do we think of coloured render systems?

 Without doubt all of the modern render systems are far more superior in terms of protecting your property and they all produce a much better finished look with minimal maintenance.

 I would therefore not hesitate in recommending a modern coloured render system over and above a traditional render although it does come with a more expensive price tag.
-Although the initial outlay may be more expensive if you take into account that modern renders will not require painting then over the lifetime this additional is recouped and even savings made.
+The initial outlay may be more expensive but if you take into account that modern renders will not require painting then over the lifetime this additional expense is recouped and even savings made.

 Whatever render system you are considering for you home it is important to ensure that you get some professional advice before deciding which is best for you and the property you want to apply it to as not all render systems are suitable for all types of property.